neckolis/delovable/README.md

 # Delovable

-A CLI tool to remove Lovable metadata and tracking from Lovable projects and prepare them for deployment to various platforms.
+A tool to remove Lovable metadata and tracking from Lovable projects and prepare them for deployment to various platforms.
+Available as both a CLI tool and a web UI.

 ## Features